palaa159/Docs/tutorials/05-External_Trigger_32bit_Example.md

 ![Breadboard CNY17](../assets/images/CNY17_Breadboard.jpg)

 The simplest trick is to isolate the OpenBCI circuit from the trigger signal generating circuit.
 For this purpose, we picked an Optoisolator with 5000 Volts isolation between the input and the output.
 [CNY17](http://www.mouser.ee/ProductDetail/Vishay-Semiconductors/CNY17F-2X006/?qs=sGAEpiMZZMteimceiIVCB7Uit3aMEvQQFLjPtOr%2f870%3d) family from Vishay is a great example of a low-cost high islolation optoisolator.
+It's usually available, and costs under a dollar (USD) in singles.
 In the circuit to the right, when an external trigger of 3.3V to 5V is applied to the Anode of the input (pin 1), the output (pin 5) will go from HIGH to LOW.

 	int triggerPin = 18;		// the CNY17 Collector is on pin 18